DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - 7 stages x 5 points = 35 points.
 A 20 percent late penalty will be deducted for every 12-hour period beyond the deadline.
 Exceptions are granted only for documented health or family emergencies.

 #### C. Class Participation
 - The purpose is to encourage active learning and accountability.
 Each student begins the course with 5 participation points.
 During class, you may be randomly called on to discuss a concept in our reading, or to share your computer screen for everyone to view while we learn tools and build data stories.
 You do not necessarily need to know the correct answer.
-But if you are not present or not able to participate when called, a point will be deducted from your participation score.
+But if you are not present or not able to participate when called, one point will be deducted each time from your participation score.
-- Exceptions may be granted for health or family emergencies, if you email me prior to class.
-If you are **quarantined or isolated due to Covid**, or have other concerns about your health, email me well in advance to request permission to participate remotely via Zoom during a specific class session.
-Last-minute requests may not be granted.
+- Exceptions will be granted for health or family emergencies, or any scheduling conflicts (such as religious observances or other pre-planned events), if you email me in advance at least one hour before class (or at least one week before pre-planned events).
+If you have health concerns that prevent you from attending class in person (such as Covid), email me at least one hour before class to request permission to participate remotely via Zoom, which is not as good as attending in person, but better than not attending at all.
+Last-minute requests will not be granted.
-- Exceptions are also granted for any scheduling conflicts (such as religious observances or other pre-planned events) where you have notified me well in advance.
-Last-minute requests may not be granted.

 #### Summary
 60 points quizzes + 35 points data stories + 5 class participation = 100 total points.
 In this course, unsatisfactory work (below 70%) falls in the D or F range, adequate work (70-79%) in the C range, good work (80-89%) in the B range, and outstanding work (90 to 100%) in the A range.
 Each range is divided into equal thirds for minus (-), regular, and plus (+) letter grades.
 For example, 80 to 83.33% = B-, 83.34 to 86.67 = B, and 86.68 to 89.99 = B+.
 Access your individual assessments on the password-protected Moodle site for this course at <https://moodle.trincoll.edu>.